 Custom roles include a specific set of privileges defined by the administrator.
-For example, members with the custom role might be able to create content, but cannot create groups; they might be able to publish features, but not tiles.
-In release 10.5.1 and earlier, a custom role with any publishing privilege (for features, tiles, or scenes) was able to create other types of ArcGIS Server services.
-Beginning at 10.6, there is a Publish server-based layers privilege that's needed to publish any service directly to ArcGIS Server.
+For example, members with the custom role may be able to create content but cannot create groups; they may be able to publish features but not tiles.
+To allow members to publish services to a federated ArcGIS Server site, the role must be assigned the general content Publish server-based layers privilege.

-If a custom role is created with any administrative privileges, ArcGIS Server will grant members within that role full administrative access.
+If a custom role is created with any administrative privileges, ArcGIS Server grants limited administrative access to members with that role.
 This includes rights to publish any service type directly to ArcGIS Server and the ability to view and access all services.
 Consider the security risks before creating a custom role for any member that includes administrative privileges.

 Fine-grained access control of federated servers